AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/fusion-templates-adminstration.md

 There are three columns related to the templates publication status.
 A checkmark in a column indicates the following:

-* **Published**: These templates are currently visible in the [!UICONTROL Team templates] tab in the user interface.
+* **[!UICONTROL Published]**: These templates are currently visible in the [!UICONTROL Team templates] tab in the user interface.
-* **Requested approval**: These templates are waiting for your approval.
+* **[!UICONTROL Requested approval]**: These templates are waiting for your approval.
 They are currently visible in the [!UICONTROL Team templates] tab in the user interface.
 * **[!UICONTROL Approved]**: These templates have been approved.
 They are currently visible in the [!UICONTROL Public templates] tab in the standard user interface.

 >[!NOTE]